 Make sure you report the problem as quickly as possible.
 The faster you make the call, the faster you’ll get an appointment and have your issue resolved.

-The company will most likely assign an independent contractor to inspect and repair the item.
+The home warranty provider will most likely assign an independent contractor to inspect and repair the item.
 Obviously, system repairs can take longer and be more labor-intensive.

-For example, replacing a part on your furnace is going to be a lot easier than repairing electrical wiring or plumbing inside your walls.
+For example, replacing a part on your furnace will be a lot easier than repairing electrical wiring or plumbing inside your walls.

 Depending on what is wrong, the contractor may have to order parts or return with specialized equipment.
-You’ll be required to pay a service fee for each item that you wish to have repaired, but the contractor should ensure that the item returns to working order.
+You’ll be required to pay a service fee for each item you wish to have repaired.
+However, the contractor should ensure that the item returns to working order.

 Once you’ve had an appliance or system repaired, that item is covered under a workmanship guarantee.
 Think of it as a warranty within your warranty.

-The company guarantees the parts and labor of that particular repair for a specified amount of time.
-This is usually between 90 to 180 days after the repair.
-Even if you cancel your plan, the repair will still be covered during that time.
+The home warranty provider guarantees the parts and labor of that particular repair for a specified amount of time.
+This is usually around 90 to 180 days after the repair.
+So, even if you cancel your plan, they will still cover the repair during that time.